 "Blood poisoning" is not a medical term.
-But as the term is usually used, it refers to the presence of bacteria in the blood (bacteremia) — and not a poisonous substance in the blood.
-However, bacteremia is a serious illness and requires prompt medical attention.
+But as the term is often used, it refers to the presence of bacteria in the blood (bacteremia) or an infection in the blood — and not a poisonous substance in the blood.
+However, bacteremia and infection can potentially progress to sepsis and septic shock, serious illnesses that require prompt medical attention.

 When to see a doctor

-If you recently had a medical or dental procedure or injection and have any of the following signs and symptoms, see your doctor right away:
+If you recently had a medical or dental illness or procedure, such as a wound infection or tooth extraction, or were recently hospitalized, and have any of the following signs and symptoms, see your doctor right away:

-A diagnosis of bacteremia is usually confirmed by a blood culture.
+A diagnosis of bacteremia or infection is confirmed by blood cultures.
 Treatment requires hospitalization and includes intravenous antibiotics.
-Without prompt treatment, bacteremia can quickly progress to severe sepsis, which is a life-threatening condition.
+Without prompt treatment, bacteremia or infection can spread to other areas such as heart valves or other tissues, or progress to severe sepsis and septic shock, which may be life-threatening.

 See more Expert Answers